CopurOnur/ED-MTT/README.md

 # ED-MTT

 A novel Engagement Detection with Multi-Task Training (ED-MTT) system which minimizes MSE and triplet loss together to determine the engagement level of students in an e-learning environment.
-You can check the colab notebook bellow for detailed explanatoins about data loading and code execution.
+Please refer to our [arXiv](https://arxiv.org/pdf/2204.04020.pdf) paper for further details.
+You can also check the colab notebook bellow for detailed explanatoins about data loading and code execution.

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1cDfwW4JwmMabhMM48bfmVpmiO_qDCVtY?usp=sharing)